electricianinsomniac/STM32duino-Serial-Communication/README.md

 ## STM32duino-Serial-Communication

-How to Serial communication between STM32 board and Arduino or ESP32 Board
+How to Serial communication between STM32 board and Arduino or ESP32 Board.

 by using [Arduino IDE](https://docs.arduino.cc/software/ide-v1/tutorials/Windows) application (Software).